Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and weakly unital topological categories

 \section{Realisation fibrations and weakly unital topological categories}

 In this section we prove the main theorem for realisation fibrations between weakly unital topological categories, which is stated below as \ref{thm:wu-locadd}.
-We recall the necessary definitions, but refer the reader to \cite{ERW19} and \cite{St18} for a detailed introduction to non-unital or weakly unital topological categories.
+We recall the necessary definitions, but refer the reader to \cite{ERW19} and \cite{St18} for a more detailed introduction to non-unital topological categories.